When can isotropy help adapt LLMs' next word prediction to numerical domains?: Problem Setup in Numerical Domains

 where $\bold{\psi}(k_i)$ and $\bold{\psi}(k_j)$ are random samples from $\tilde{\bold{\Psi}}(k_i)$.
 The expectation is taken over all pairs of different tokens.
 The inter-token cosine similarity metric describes the similarity between different tokens based on the contexts.
-For ease of reading, we express $T+l$ as $T_{l}$ and $T+l+1$ as $T_{l+1}$ for the rest of the paper.
+For notational simplicity, we express $T+l$ as $T_{l}$ and $T+l+1$ as $T_{l+1}$ hereinafter.

 \textbf{Model.} We consider a general pre-trained model for numerical data and open the black box of the pre-trained model.
-Specifically, we assume that the observation probability of $k_{T_{l+1}}$ given $\bold{k}_{1:T_l}$ satisfies the log-linear model \cite{arora-etal-2016-latent} where $\bold{\psi}^*(k_i)\in \mathbb{R}^D$ is a vector that only depends on the time series token $k_{i\in\mathcal{V}}$, and $\bold{\bold{\psi}}^*(\bold{k}_{1:T_l})$ is a function that encodes the tokenized time series sequence $\bold{k}_{1:T_l}$ into a vector in $\mathbb{R}^D$.
+Specifically, we assume that the observation probability of $k_{T_{l+1}}$ given $\bold{k}_{1:T_l}$ satisfies the log-linear model as in \cite{arora-etal-2016-latent} where $\bold{\psi}^*(k_i)\in \mathbb{R}^D$ is a vector that only depends on the time series token $k_{i\in\mathcal{V}}$, and $\bold{\bold{\psi}}^*(\bold{k}_{1:T_l})$ is a function that encodes the tokenized time series sequence $\bold{k}_{1:T_l}$ into a vector in $\mathbb{R}^D$.
 The log-linear modeling aligns with the commonly used LLMs networks whose last layer is typically a softmax layer.
 Moreover, we do not consider any prior distribution for input, which makes our model more general than previous latent models \cite{arora-etal-2016-latent, NEURIPS2021_86b3e165}.